filecoin-project/lotus-docs/content/en/storage-providers/operate/sector-pledging.md

 ---
 title: "Sector pledging"
-description: "Pledging sectors is a technique to seal sectors with random data to make increase the miner's power in the network.
+description: "Pledging sectors is a technique to seal sectors with random data to increase the miner's power in the network.
 This guide covers the motivation, steps to create and upgrade pledged sectors back to a usable state."
 lead: "Pledging sectors is a technique to seal sectors with random data to make increase the miner's power in the network.
 This guide covers the motivation, steps to create and upgrade pledged sectors back to a usable state."
 draft: false
 menu: